15 Proven Ways to Create the Illusion of Depth in Art

 Soft edges are when objects end in a gradual way, from dark to light.

-Foreground objects will have hard edges and therefore in focus.
+Foreground objects have hard edges, and therefore in focus.

-Background objects will have soft edges and therefore blurry.
+Background objects have soft edges, and therefore blurry.

 7. Horizon

-Dividing the painting into ground and sky by a horizon line, mountain range, vegetation or any other way, attests to depth.
+Dividing your drawing into ground and sky by a horizon line, mountain range, vegetation, or any other way, attests to depth.

-In addition, by adding ground to the painting, the objects stop "hovering".
+In addition, by adding ground, the objects stop "hovering".

 Pencil drawing example:

-For a list of equipment I use for drawing, visit my guide for pencil drawing supplies.
+For a list of equipment that I use for drawing, visit my guide for pencil drawing materials.

 8. Perspective